May 2, 2023

 Barbells and dumbbells are classic features of gyms.
 Kettlebells or medicine balls may be another option for lifting weights.

 If you want to avoid investing in expensive sets of weights, consider using any object around the house that you can lift safely while using the correct form, like gallons of water or canned goods.
+Be sure not to lift with more weight than you can safely handle, and increase the weight gradually as your strength improves.

 Never use the excuse that you can’t afford a gym membership or expensive weight training equipment.
 There are always other options!